benno5020/google-favicon-change/README.md

 # Description

-Tampermonkey scripts to change your Gmail and Google Calendar favicons.
+These Tampermonkey scripts allow you to change your Gmail and Google Calendar favicons for a second account.
+Less confusion, more productivity. 🎉

-**Please note** that - as far as I know - you will need to host the favicons on a server with a https domain.
+**Please note** that - as far as I know - you will need to host the favicons on a server with an https domain.

 Before | After
 ------------ | -------------